jkeifer/410Labs/Lab2/README.md

 **Lab Grading**

+This lab is worth a total of
+34 points:
+14 points for Part 1 and
+20 points for Part 2.
-This lab is worth a total of 23 points.
-Following the grading breakdown outlined in the code guidelines for the course, comments, format/style/readability, variable names, and the user interface are each worth up to 3 points.
-Proper programming structures and logic are worth up to 5 points.
-Meeting the assignment requirements outlined above is worth an additional
+Following the grading breakdown outlined in the code guidelines for the course, comments, format/style/readability, variable names, and the user interface are each worth 12.5 percent of the points.
+Proper programming structures and logic are worth 25 percent of the total.
+Meeting the assignment requirements outlined above is worth an additional 25 percent.
-6 points (2 points Part 1, 4 points Part 2).

-Failure to make a reasonable attempt to complete one of the parts of the lab  will result in an automatic loss of all points for that part (Part 1: 10.5 points, Part 2: 12.5 points).
+Failure to make a reasonable attempt to complete one of the parts of the lab  will result in an automatic loss of all points for that part.
 Code that does not make a reasonable attempt to address any part of the lab will get an automatic 0.